 Express Yourself programs take place at our studio and at residential and inpatient facilities throughout the area.
 Our model provides a high staff-to-participant ratio, building trust and deepening connection.
 Exploring an annual theme, our programming is created through success-oriented activities.
-We believe deeply that everyone has something creative to contribute, and all of this creativity comes together in a grand performance at the Citi Performing Arts Center – Wang Theatre each May.
+We believe deeply that everyone has something creative to contribute, and all of this creativity comes together in a grand performance at the Boch Center – Wang Theatre each May.

 A Year-long Immersion in the Arts

 The signature Express Yourself program provides a multi-disciplinary arts experience in collaboration with exciting visual and performing artists.
 Participation in the program encourages self-expression, uncovers individual strengths, and deepens connection.

 This high energy dance program challenges dancers to be their best.
 Youth-created movement and professional choreography blend together to create original performance pieces.
 Express Yourself Dancers learn from guest artists, including performers from STOMP London, STOMP national tour, and the Broadway stage.
 Contributing artists from the community include In the Mak’n, a step and dance group, as well as Native American, African, Indian, and Latin dancers.

 Express Yourself Drummers

 Express Yourself Drumming brings group and community participants together, resulting in an uplifting experience for all.
 The group is led by Mali Master Drummer Joh Camara and Co-Executive Director Stan Strickland.
 Our drummers have performed at many prestigious venues, including the Kennedy Center in Washington, D.C., as part of an awards presentation by the President’s Committee on the Arts and the Humanities.

 Each fall, young people and artists at Express Yourself collaborate on a dynamic set design that will be the backdrop for our grand performance in spring.
 The entire Express Yourself community then works together to create the finished set for our show.